Zoom in the LMS

 Tips to manage your session

-- Mute participants to begin - click Manage Participants, select More and make a suitable choice regarding muting of participants in your meeting (you may have already selected the option to mute participants on entry at the time of scheduling your session).
+- Mute participants to begin - click Participants in the toolbar and click the Mute All button.
+You can also select More and make a suitable choice regarding muting of participants in your meeting (such as mute participants on entry).

 - Moniter the chat window - Click on Chat to bring up the Zoom Group Chat so you can see students’ questions and commentary.